-However, the report did outline several improvements that would need to be made in order to ensure adequate traffic flow for vehicles entering/exiting the site.
-The recommended improvements will be implemented on a phase-by-phase basis, with the bulk of the improvements being implemented during Phase 1 construction.
+However, the initial report did outline several improvements that would need to be made in order to ensure adequate traffic flow for vehicles entering/exiting the site.
+The recommended improvements will be provided during Site Plan review for each phase, with the bulk of the improvements to be implemented during Phase 1 construction.

-4.5.A.
+4.6.A.
 Phase 1 Improvements